alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 -------------

 In general, the documentation is maintained in the folder **doc**.
-The asciidoc userguide files reside in **doc/userguide** and are perfectly human-readable in your preferred editor if every other option fails.
+The asciidoc userguide files reside in **doc/userguide** and are human-readable in your preferred editor if every other option fails.

 There are multiple guides to help you: